- Office of Admissions

 •Any work transferred to Jacksonville University will be entered on the JU transcript as hours earned only and will not be used in computation of the grade point average.

 •A maximum of 60 semester hours of transfer credit will be accepted from community college.

-A maximum of 90 credits hours of transfer credit will be accepted from a 4 year college or university.
+A maximum of 90 credits hours of transfer credit will be accepted from a 4 year college

 •The final 30 semester hours toward a bachelor’s degree must be completed at Jacksonville University.

 When an undergraduate student submits official transcripts and is admitted, the credits are evaluated for transferability to Jacksonville University.
 Each graduate program director evaluates transfer credit for students in their program.

 Limited or provisional credit also may be accepted from specialized or special purpose institutions, including the United States Armed Services, provided the work is applicable to JU undergraduate degree programs and is recommended in appropriate publications of the American Council on Education.
 Please provide the Office of Admission with an official transcript.